 By far the most convenient way of getting to the Air Tattoo – especially for those camping – is by car.
 The airshow site is around a two hour drive from London along the M4 in normal traffic conditions, 30 minutes from central Swindon or 15 minutes from Cirencester.
 Parking at the Air Tattoo is free for ticket holders, with three main car parks: the green car park (for cars from the Cirencester/Gloucester direction) tends to be slightly quieter, with most other visitors using the red and blue car parks.
 Visitors will be directed towards specific car parks along colour-coded entry routes which start several miles out from the showground.

 The most convenient option for those without a car is the airshow shuttlebus.
 These run every 20 minutes from Friday to Sunday from Swindon Bus Station and cost £4 return if purchased in advance, or £6 on the day.
 The bus station is a short five minute walk from Swindon railway station, which is served by regular fast Great Western Railway services from London Paddington.
 The standard off-peak return fare from London to Swindon in Standard Class is around £50, although advance single tickets can cost less than £15 each way on certain services if booked well in advance.
-The trip from Paddington to Swindon takes just under an hour.
+The trip from Paddington to Swindon takes just under an hour, but beware that trains start late on a Sunday: you’re unlikely to make it into the showground for the start of the flying display, even if you leave London on the earliest train.

 A number of tour operators and coach companies offer direct services to the Air Tattoo from a number of other cities around the UK, but these are not recommended as spectators are frequently called back to their coach long before the daily flying display ends.

 Fairford is in a rural area with very limited public transport.
-The unfortunate reality for those without a car is that, while there are options on the main show days, this is simply not the case the rest of the time, particularly if you are bringing large quantities of equipment.
-Sadly, camping during the show without a car is virtually impossible.
+The unfortunate reality for those without a car is that, while there are shuttle bus options from Friday to Sunday, this is simply not the case the rest of the time, particularly if you are bringing large quantities of equipment.
+Sadly, camping near the showground, or attending departures or arrivals, is virtually impossible without a car.

 Where to stay

 Thanks to the Air Tattoo’s rural location, hotel or Bed and Breakfast accomodation near the show site is limited, prohibitively expensive and prone to selling out many months before the show.
-Those who to not object to driving into the show every day may be able to find accomodation in Swindon, the nearest big town, around a half-hour drive from the Air Tattoo in normal traffic conditions.
+Those who to not object to driving into the show every day may be able to find accomodation in Swindon, the nearest big town, around a half-hour drive from the Air Tattoo in normal traffic conditions, with the most reasonable prices generally found on sites such as Air BnB (as little as £30 per night, including breakfast) rather than with chain hotels.

-Camping, however, has proved to be by far the most popular option for those staying for multiple days at the show, and a huge variety of campsites spring up around the airfield.
-The Air Tattoo run their own campsite just outside the red gate, charging £10 for a pitch and £15 per person per night thereafter.
+Camping, however, has proved to be by far the most popular option for those with a car, staying for multiple days at the show.
+A huge variety of campsites spring up around the airfield, the closest being the Air Tattoo’s own campsite just outside the red gate, charging £10 for a pitch and £15 per person per night thereafter.
 Conveniently placed outside the blue gate is Kempsford camping, charging a slightly more expensive £20 pitch fee plus a nightly charge of £15 per person.

 Most of the nearest shops, restaurants and pubs are in the village of Fairford, on the opposite side of the airfield to the main showground.
 This includes an invaluable Co-op Food, but beware that we found the sandwich and snack selection was almost sold out during the airshow weekend.
-Fairford village centre is an easy 20 minute walk from Totterdown Hill, or and a little under an hour from campsites in the Whelford area.
-Alternatively, it is around a five minute drive from the official campsite and less than ten minutes from Kempsford.
+Fairford village centre is an easy 20 minute walk from Totterdown Hill, or and a little under an hour from campsites in the Whelford area such as Flyby Camping.
+Alternatively, it is around a five minute drive from the official campsite and less than ten minutes from Kempsford, but beware that one-way systems and traffic controls will make this journey a challenge on Friday, Saturday and Sunday.

 Most campsites offer limited services on-site, such as showers, drinking water taps and fast food vans.
 Some also allow supermarket deliveries.
 Please check the websites of individual campsites for more information.